GrinonBarrett/Taksidos/Coxal Flyer.md

 **Mindless**: Coxal Flyers do not have capacity for independent thought.
 As such, they cannot participate in articulate thought or coordination.
 They are also unaffected by mind-influencing affects and fear-based effects.

-**Strange Sense**: The Coxal flyer has no sensory organs.
+**Strange Sense**: The Coxal Flyer has no sensory organs.
 It has a sense of touch and a limited capacity to hear as the vibrations of sound reach it, but imposing disadvantage on any such related [Prcp] checks or saves. *It can see and feel out a number of yards in every direction equal to its [Prcp] score*.

 **Fragile Necromancy**: At the end of each phase the Coxal Flyer spends in an area or otherwise affected by a source which supresses magic, it loses 1 points of undeath.